shayne-fletcher/zen/notes/annotations.md

+# Annotations in GHC

+Starting with ghc-9.2.1, parse trees contain "annotations" (these are, for example, comments and the locations of keywords).
+This note is a summary overview of where and how they're represented.

 ## Annotations on syntactic elements

 An `EpaLocation` is a span giving the exact location of a keyword in parsed source.